hackergrrl/art-of-readme/README-fr.md

-This little project began back in May in Berlin at squatconf, where I was digging into how Perl monks write their documentation and also lamenting the state of READMEs in the Node ecosystem.
+This little project began back in May in Berlin at squatconf, where I was digging into how Perl monks write their documentation and also lamenting the state of READMEs in the Node.js ecosystem.
 It spurred me to create [common-readme](https://github.com/noffle/common-readme).
 The "README Tips" section overflowed with tips though, which I decided could be usefully collected into an article about writing READMEs.
 Thus, Art of README was born!